smartexpert/fastjinja2templates/README.md

 To install the fastjinja2templates package, you can use either pip or poetry.

+*Note that you must install fastapi and jinja2 packages before hand to avoid any errors during installation.*

 **Installing with pip**
 To install the package using pip, run the following command: